-S4 Table.
-The p-values of the Mann-Whitney-U Tests for the average brain complexity 〈ΦMax〉 per evolutionary setup.
+Table C. The p-values of the Mann-Whitney-U Tests for the average brain complexity 〈ΦMax〉 per evolutionary setup.
 The results of brain complexity calculations for Gbigbrain are not available (NA) due to the computational complexity of the calculations.
 The p-value for the preceded Kruskal-Wallis-Test is 0.000.